strawstack/PathPuzzle/README_TEMPLATE.md

 3. Replace `ANSWER` with your answer.
 Ex. `Puzzle|E3A2...`
 4. A Github Action will automatically validate your answer, and close the issue when its finished!

+## Create an Issue

+Click [here](https://github.com/strawstack/strawstack/issues/new) to create a new issue.

 ## Most Recent Answer

 {{USERNAME}} submitted an answer!